 QCAA Academic integrity courses

 A course provided for teachers can be accessed in the Learning Hub on the QCAA Portal.
-Senior secondary students can access the student course via the Both courses promote ethical scholarship and provide opportunities for audiences to further develop understanding of academic integrity.
+Senior secondary students can access the student course via the myQCE Student Portal.
+Both courses promote ethical scholarship and provide opportunities for audiences to further develop understanding of academic integrity.

 Artificial intelligence resources